-In response to the climate crisis, Diamond Build Group has launched a carbon reduction strategy aimed at achieving business carbon neutrality by 2045 and net zero by 2050.
+In response to the climate crisis, Diamond Build Group has launched a Carbon Reduction Plan aimed at achieving business carbon neutrality by 2045 and net zero by 2050.

 Following an analysis of company carbon emissions generated from January – December 2021, a range of measures will be implemented, enabling the business to stay on track to meet the Government’s broader UK targets.
 The measures have been designed to reduce scope 1, 2 and 3 emissions, which include those arising from gas heating, driving company-owned vans, electricity, and other activities such as paper use, business travel and water supply.